 Don’t Stop the Music

 Once guests arrive, keep a holiday playlist going!
-Music helps fill those silent spaces in conversation, and it keeps the mood feeling light and jolly.
-Put a few bluetooth speakers in the kitchen and living areas to keep the music flowing and spirits bright!
+Music helps fill those silent spaces in conversation, and it keeps the mood light and jolly when hosting a holiday party.
+Put a few Bluetooth speakers in the kitchen and living areas to keep the music flowing and spirits bright!

 Looking for a temporary place to store furniture and other items while hosting holiday guests?
 Extra Space Storage has easily accessible storage facilities throughout the nation.
 Find a storage unit near you!